 CHRI's work is based on the belief that for human rights, genuine democracy and development to become a reality in people's lives, there must be high standards and functional mechanisms for accountability and participation within the Commonwealth and its member countries.
-In addition to its broad human rights advocacy programme, CHRI advocates for access to information and access to justice.
+Accordingly, in addition to a broad human rights advocacy programme, CHRI advocates access to information and access to justice.
 It does this through research, publications, workshops, information dissemination and advocacy.

-Human Rights Advocacy: CHRI makes regular submissions to official Commonwealth bodies and member governments and when needed, conducts fact finding missions.
-Since 1995, CHRI has sent missions to Nigeria, Zambia, Fiji Islands and Sierra Leone.
+Human Rights Advocacy : CHRI makes regular submissions to official Commonwealth bodies and member governments.
+From time to time CHRI conducts fact finding missions and Since 1995, has sent missions to Nigeria, Zambia, Fiji Islands and Sierra Leone.
 CHRI also coordinates the Commonwealth Human Rights Network, which brings together diverse groups to build their collective power to advocate for human rights.
 CHRI's Media Unit also ensures that human rights issues are in the public consciousness.